raghav-datas/Music-Store-Data-Analysis-SQL/README.md

-# Music-Store-Sales-and-Customer-Behaviour-Analysis-SQL-
+# 🎵 Music Store Data Analysis – SQL
-### This SQL project explores a music store database to answer real-life business questions using analytical SQL queries.
-It covers topics like customer spending, popular genres, and invoice trends across countries.
+### This project analyzes a music store database using SQL to answer real-world business questions.
+It focuses on customer behavior, invoice trends, genre popularity, and artist performance.
+The queries are grouped into Easy, Moderate, and Advanced levels for better understanding.

 ## 📂 Dataset Used